YahooArchive/fluxible-plugin-routr/README.md

 ### actionContext

 Provides full access to the routr instance.
-See [https://github.com/yahoo/routr](routr docs) for more information.
+See [routr docs](https://github.com/yahoo/routr) for more information.

  * `actionContext.routr.makePath(routeName, routeParams)`: Create a URL based on route name and params
  * `actionContext.routr.getRoute(path)`: Returns matched route